Frequently Asked Questions

 What is the English for Academics and Professionals (EAP) program at the ELC?

-The English for Academics and Professionals (EAP) program offers one tuition-free English-language course each Fall and Spring semester to Vanderbilt individuals who use English as an additional language who are undergraduate, graduate, and professional students or VU faculty, staff, and scholars.
+The English for Academics and Professionals (EAP) program offers one cost-free English-language course each Fall and Spring semester to Vanderbilt individuals who use English as an additional language who are undergraduate, graduate, and professional students or VU faculty, staff, and scholars.
 These courses are Academic Writing, Academic Speaking, and Pronunciation.
 Students meet both as a group and individually with an instructor to work on their specific language needs.

 - The activities in the Academic Writing course are tailored to your individual writing needs and goals.
 We work throughout the semester to analyze the organization, style, and language of published writing in your field to help you discover and exemplify the expectations you will likely meet in your graduate program.